-Lo-Mangthang - capital of Mustang district, Damodhar Kunda, pristine lakes, Holy and ancient caves, Amazing Kaligandaki valley, Lifestyles of Mustangi People, great Himalayan panorama including Dhaulagiri family as well as Nilgiri and other hundreds of Boarder himalaya, Saligram Fossils hunting and more
+Lo-Mangthang – the capital of Mustang district, beautiful Damodhar Kunda lakes, Holy and ancient caves, Amazing Kaligandaki river gorges, Lifestyles of Mustangi People, great Himalayan panorama including Dhaulagiri family as well as Nilgiri and other hundreds of Boarder Himalaya, Saligram Fossils hunting and more

-This trekking is suitable for any walker looking for something a little more challenging and energetic.
+Damodhar kunda trekking or Damodhar kunda tour is suitable for any walker looking for something a little bit challenging.
 It does not require any previous trekking or mountaineering experience and also it is not necessary that you must be young and super-strong to do this trekking.
-If you are healthy and can walk 5 to 6 hours daily, you can easily do this trekking.
+If you are healthy and can walk about 5 to 6 hours daily, you can easily complete this trekking.
 However, daily jugging or walking exercise is useful before you depart.
 Our program always include rest days and build up gradually, in order to acclimatize to the altitude.
 On trek, you can go at your own pace, with plenty of stops for resting.

 Kagbeni villages – Chaile – Geling – Charang – Lo-Manthang – Ghami villages